 Jesus and the Madonna were carried back and forth through the street and I couldn’t help but notice, not only the enthusiasm of the crowd, but the fact that it was so mixed.
 All generations participated in one way or another.
 Many people living in other parts of Italy or some even from abroad came back to Badolato to be a part of the tradition.

 Easter in Calabria is a very social time, but it’s more than the spectacle of the processions.
 As a visitor, you can’t help but feel a connection and even be moved, whatever your religion, because customs and traditions rooted in popular culture draw out your emotions.
 And as advertised on the event’s poster, the citizens of Badolato live this tradition with conviction, love and faith.

 Click to view my video: Easter in Calabria, Badolato Processions.

 I would like to thank Riviera e Borghi degli Angeli of Badolato for graciously inviting me to participate in their traditional Easter in Calabria.

-Read more about traditions in Calabria in the posts The Festival of the Madonna in Reggio Calabria, Lent in Italy – Corajisima, A Calabrian Tradition, Mammola and Mushrooms, and in Calabria: The Other Italy, an award-winning, nonfiction book that explores daily life, culture, history, the arts, food, society and tourism of Calabria, Italy.
+Read more about traditions in the posts The Festival of the Madonna in Reggio Calabria, Lent in Italy – Corajisima, A Calabrian Tradition, Mammola and Mushrooms, and in my books Calabria: The Other Italy and Basilicata: Authentic Italy that explore daily life, culture, history, the arts, food, society and tourism of these beautiful regions of South Italy.

 Sign up below to receive the next blog post directly to your email for free.